nascim13/BHS/README.md

 ## Model prediction

-This script uses Skit-learn to for predict virulence/plant weight phenotypes based on whole-genome data from bacterial genomes.
+This script uses Scikit-learn to for predict virulence/plant weight phenotypes based on whole-genome data from bacterial genomes.

 `$ python3 predict_with_rg_regressor_xgboost.py`<br>